-Fly fishing or lures for golden dorado - Dorado Cua Lodge - Argentina
+Dorado Cua Lodge - Argentina

-Fly fishing or lures for Golden Dorado
+Flies or Lures for Golden Dorado

 Golden dorado are considered one of the best fighting freshwater fish on the planet.
 They’re aggressive with a ferocious strike, long, hard runs, high jumps, and fighting stamina.

 Anglers average 15 to 20 strikes per day, and you should land about ten.
 Catch-and-release fishing only.

 About Dorado Cua Lodge

 5-nights and 6-days guided fishing: $2,950.00 per person

-Airport reception, roundtrip sleeper bus from Buenos Aires to Goya, all ground transfers in Argentina, lodging, meals at the lodge (with beer and wine), guided fishing, fishing license, and taxes.
+Airport reception, roundtrip sleeper bus from Buenos Aires to San Isidro, all ground transfers in Argentina, lodging, meals at the Lodge with beer and wine, Wi-Fi internet access, guided fishing, fishing license, and taxes.